After you've reviewed the calendar and FAQs below, please click here to complete an interest form.

 When can my group prepare a meal?

-Groups are welcome to prepare breakfast, lunch, or dinner any day of the week to residents of our LifeChange program eating at the Louisville campus.
+Groups are welcome to prepare meals on weekdays (breakfast and dinner) and weekends (breakfast, lunch, and dinner) for residents of our LifeChange program eating at the Louisville campus.
 Meal times are 7:30 a.m. for breakfast, 12 p.m. for lunch, and 6 p.m. for dinner.

 How many people will we be feeding?